The Stepford Wives (1975 film): Plot

 Joanna Eberhart, a young wife and aspiring photographer, moves with her husband Walter and their two daughters, Kim and Amy, from Manhattan to Stepford, Connecticut.
-She finds that the women in town all look flawless and are obsessed with housework, but lack intellectual interests.
+She finds that the women in town all look flawless and are obsessed with housework but lack intellectual interests.
 The men all belong to the exclusionary Men's Association, which Walter joins to Joanna's dismay.
-Joanna is also bewildered by her neighbor Carol Van Sant's sexual submissiveness to her husband Ted, and her odd, repetitive behavior after a minor car accident.
+Joanna is also bewildered by her neighbor Carol Van Sant's sexual submissiveness to her husband Ted and her odd, repetitive behavior after a minor car accident.

-Joanna subsequently befriends Bobbie Markowe, with whom she finds common interests and shared ideas.
+Joanna befriends Bobbie Markowe, with whom she finds common interests and shared ideas.
 Along with trophy wife Charmaine Wimperis, the three organize a women's liberation meeting, but the gathering is a failure when the other wives continually divert the discussion to cleaning products.
-Joanna is also unimpressed by the boorish Men's Association members, including the intimidating president Dale "Diz" Coba.
-Stealthily, the Men's Association collects information on Joanna including her picture, her voice, and other personal details.
-When Charmaine returns from a weekend trip with her husband as a devoted wife who has fired her maid and destroyed her tennis court, Joanna and Bobbie start investigating, with ever-increasing concern, the reason behind the submissive and bland behavior of the other wives.
-Their fear reaches its pinnacle when they discover that all the women were once strong, assertive, independent, and staunch advocates of liberal social policies.
-Bobbie speculates that industries in or nearby Stepford are contaminating the local water to make the women submissive, which is later disproven.
+Joanna is also unimpressed by the boorish Men's Association members, including the intimidating president, Dale "Diz" Coba.
+When Charmaine returns from a weekend trip with her husband as a devoted wife who has fired her maid and destroyed her tennis court, Joanna and Bobbie start investigating the reason behind the submissive behavior of the other wives.
+They discover that all the women were once strong, assertive, independent, and staunch advocates of liberal social policies.

 Bobbie and Joanna start house hunting in other towns.
 Later, Joanna wins a prestigious contract with a photo gallery.
-When she goes to tell Bobbie, Joanna is shocked to find that the former has abruptly become another clean conformist housewife with no intention of moving.
-She panics and visits a psychiatrist, to whom she voices her belief that the men in the town are in a conspiracy that involves altering the psyches of the women.
+When she goes to tell Bobbie, she is shocked to find that Bobbie has abruptly become another conformist housewife with no intention of moving.
+She visits a psychiatrist, to whom she voices her belief that the men in the town are in a conspiracy that involves altering the psyches of the women.
 The psychiatrist recommends that she leave town until she feels safe.
-After leaving the psychiatrist's office, Joanna returns home to pick up her children only to find that they are missing and Walter is evasive about their whereabouts.
-The two get in a physical scuffle when she refuses her husband's demands to lie down in her bed.
-Joanna locks herself in the bedroom, then sneaks out to Bobbie's house after Walter leaves her alone, but grows frustrated when Bobbie refuses to engage with her in a meaningful way.
+Joanna returns home to pick up her children only to find that they are missing and Walter is evasive about their whereabouts.
+The two get in a scuffle when she refuses her husband's demands to lie down in her bed.
+Joanna sneaks out to Bobbie's house but grows frustrated when Bobbie refuses to engage with her in a meaningful way.
 Desperate and disturbed, Joanna cuts her hand before stabbing Bobbie with a kitchen knife.
-Bobbie does not bleed, but instead malfunctions, revealing that the real Bobbie has been replaced by a robot.
+Bobbie does not bleed but instead malfunctions, revealing that the real Bobbie has been replaced by a robot.